Antilia (building): Design and construction

-The building plan was approved by the Brihanmumbai Municipal Corporation in 2003, and construction started in 2006 with Leighton Asia initially taking charge, and completed by B. E. Billimoria & Company Ltd. The architects altered floor plans and design concepts as the construction of the building progressed.
+The building plan was approved by the Brihanmumbai Municipal Corporation in 2003, and construction started in 2006 with Leighton Asia initially taking charge and completed by B. E. Billimoria & Company Ltd. The architects altered floor plans and design concepts as the construction of the building progressed.
 The home has 27 floors with extra-high ceilings.
 (Other buildings of equivalent height may have as many as 60 floors.)
 The home was also designed to survive an earthquake of magnitude 8.
-It is considered by some to be the tallest single-family house in the world, but others disqualify the Antilia because it includes space for a staff of 600.
+It is considered by some to be the tallest single-family house in the world, but others disqualify Antilia because it includes space for a staff of 600.

 The interior design uses the shapes of the lotus and the sun.
 These two features are repeated throughout the building using crystals, marble, and mother-of-pearl.
 However, no two floors use the same materials or plan, the idea of the design is of consistency, but not repetition.

 The building has three helipads; however, they are not operational.
 The helipads have to be certified airworthy in India by the Director-General of Civil Aviation (DGCA), and have yet to receive approval from the central defence and environment ministries.

 The housewarming was held in November 2010.
-Still, Ambani did not immediately move in for fear of "bad luck".
+Still, the Ambanis did not immediately move in for fear of "bad luck".
 In June 2011, almost 50 renowned pandits were invited to conduct pujas and address vastu issues in the building, after which the Ambanis took up residence in September 2011.